ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Edge-Impulse.md

 An external drive named `Arduino` should appear in your PC.
 Drag the the downloaded **[Edge Impulse uf2 firmware files]()** to the `Arduino` drive.
 Now, Edge Impulse is loaded on Seeeduino Wio Terminal!

+!!!Note
+        Here is the [Wio Terminal Edge Impulse source code](https://github.com/Seeed-Studio/Seeed_Arduino_edgeimpulse), you can also build the firmware from here.

 ### 2. Setting Keys

 From a command prompt or terminal run: